JabRef/blog.jabref.org/_posts/2024-08-12-AI-chatting.md

 Have you ever wanted to try running a local LLM model on your computer with 100% privacy saved?
 We got you.

 We wrote a tutorial of how to install and use `ollama` and integrate it in JabRef.
+You will find more information at the [user documentation](TODO: LINK).

 ## End